arnabpune/SPOTLIGHT/README.md

 - If all the libraries are installed, this should work perfectly.
 Use **BASH** as your shell for best results.

 # Building with Docker
 The Dockerfile is provided in the `docker` folder.
 Building this file should result in a successfully built docker image.
-Executing SPOTLIGHT follows the same instructions.
+Executing SPOTLIGHT follows the same instructions.<br/>
+**Note:** SPOTLIGHT will be installed to /usr/share/SPOTLIGHT in the image, and executables will be copied to /usr/bin.
+If any errors are observed on directly running these executables, you can use the original copies at /usr/share/SPOTLIGHT/spotlight\_pt\_port/build

 # Running the programs
 Each of the executables after compiling can be directly run from any LINUX/UNIX terminal.
 Please ensure that libzmq is installed and up-to-date, or that the library (given in the distributable zip file) is in the LIBRARY\_PATH<br/>